jordynmindorff/Discord-JS-Boilerplate/README.md

 ### The End

 Good luck!
-Thanks for stopping by, star the repo if you like it and feel free to make PRs, always welcome feedback and/or learning moments.
+Thanks for stopping by, star the repo if you like it and feel free to make PRs, always welcome feedback and/or learning opportunities.